Abhilash-Ponnachan/nginxsetup/readme.md

 We shall be working throughout using the `Docker` `nginx` image, so we wont have to install `NGINX` at all.
 This is meant to be a **beginner level** project for `NGINX` that will get us comfortable with custom configurations, scripting and using their documentation.

 Because we are doing everything using `Docker` some basic knowledge of using running containers is expected.
+For the last part where we deploy all of this to `Kubernetes`, a working knowledge of `Kubernetes` would be required, however that whole section is NOT necessary to understand (and play around) with `NGINX`.

+The most important _objective_, though is to **enjoy** the learning process, have some **fun** while we build our confidence in working with this tool.

 ## Run NGINX using Docker